How to use the command 'gemtopnm' (with examples)

 Explanation:

-: This is the path to the GEM image file that you want to describe.
+: This is the path to the GEM file whose contents you wish to describe.
+As before, replace this placeholder with the actual file path.

 Use case 3: Display version